July 17, 2018, 7 pm, Delhi NY (in the beautiful Western Catskills)

 Part of NYSSSA (New York State Summer School of the Arts), Peg Denithorne, Theater Program Director

-SHE PLAYS by Cindy Cooper tells the riveting stories of six women from sports history who break barriers and challenge stereotypes.
-Their struggles and successes, shared by two performers, reveal the inner strength that inspires people to overcome obstacles on any field of endeavor.
+This play tells the riveting stories of six women from sports history who break barriers and challenge stereotypes.
+Their struggles and successes, shared monologue-style by two performers, reveal the inner strength that inspires people to overcome obstacles on any field of endeavor.

 The stories in the play include: